-Gamorr is, regrettably, considered one of the poorer systems in the Sector.
-Home to the Gamorrean race, it shares many of characteristics of other third worlds such as a lack of natural resources, wretched amounts of war, and widespread poverty.
-Few Gamorreans are able to afford education, and those that do usually ship off planet for chance at a better opportunity in life.
+Gamorr is, regrettably, considered one of the poorer systems in the sector.
+It shares many of the characteristics of other emergent worlds such as a lack of natural resources, wretched amounts of war, and widespread poverty.
+Few Gamorreans are able to afford formal education and those that do usually ship offworld for a chance at better opportunities.

 Gamorreans, as some say, are not all naturally stupid.
-Years ago, slave trade ravished the planet, however the slavers were very selective in which Gamorreans they took as slaves.
+Years ago, slave trade ravaged the planet.
+However, the slavers were very selective in which Gamorreans they took as slaves.
 Being strong and powerful, a smart Gamorrean could prove the death of an abusive slaver, and in many outposts in the galaxy, they did.
-As a result, slavers tended to only pick the stupid Gamorreans, causing the guards and slave Gamorreans spread across the galaxy to provide a horrible stereotype for Gamorreans.
+As a result, slavers tended to only pick the dull Gamorreans, causing the guards and slaves spread across the galaxy to present a horrible stereotype.

-Gamorreans are not a naturally smart race, however neither are they naturally dumb.
-Rather, like all races, they produce smart and dumb specimens.
-In fact, given the intelligence of many more populous races such as humans spread about the galaxy, Gamorreans could be considered an above-average intelligent race, although that is purely speculation.
+Gamorreans are not necessarily a naturally smart race.
+However neither are they naturally dumb.
+Rather, like all races, they produce brilliant and doltish specimens.
+In fact, given the intelligence of many more populous races such as humans spread about the galaxy, Gamorreans could be considered a race with an above-average intellect, although that is purely speculation.

-The planet however rarely provides such intelligence, as being a backwater world, education is expensive, and few can afford the trip off planet to show others that Gamorreans are not as dumb as they look.
-Rather, most Gamorreans are dumb not in their capacity, but in their unfortunate lack of education, furthering the horrible image that has been portrayed on the Gamorreans.
+The planet however rarely provides great scientists and innovators as, being a backwater world, education is expensive, and few can afford the trip offworld to show others that Gamorreans are not as dumb as they are assumed to be.
+Rather, most Gamorreans are dim not in their capacity, but in their unfortunate lack of education, furthering the horrible image that has been portrayed of them.

-The planet itself, is home to many decrypted slums and horrible rural villages.
-The urban cities, are usually nothing more than highly condensed huts with a few actually buildings, build upon a muddy foundation and proving to be some of the harshest living conditions in the galaxy, even for a race as tough as Gamorreans.
-Poverty plagues the planet, and in many cases the overweight Gamorreans are overweight simply as a result of bloated stomachs caused by infectious diseases and malnourishment.
+The planet itself is home to many decrepit slums and squalid villages.
+The districts of today's ecumenopolis are usually nothing more than highly condensed huts banded by a few actual facilities, built upon a muddy foundation and proving to be some of the foulest living conditions in the galaxy, even for a race as tough as Gamorreans.
+Poverty plagues the planet, and in many cases, the Gamorreans are overweight simply as a result of bloated stomachs caused by infectious diseases and malnourishment.

-The Galactic aid companies have generally ignored Gamorr, believing that because they are isolated, it is not a galactic problem.
-Several attempts of groups have been made to help the planet, however most are imperialistic and result in absolute failure; failing to grasp the idea that Gamorreans have a distinct culture of their own.
+Galactic relief foundations have generally ignored Gamorr, believing that because they are so isolated, it is not a conspicuous problem.
+Several attempts have been made to aid the planet in the past.
+However, most were imperialistic and failed to respect the Gamorreans right to maintain their own distinctive culture, resulting in absolute failure.